Table of Contents

 Each score comes from combining factors using weights, and RTINGS is helpful enough to specify the formulas.
 For the overall score, movies are 21.9%, TV shows are 18.8%, video games are 10.4%, and PC monitor is 5.2% (and a few more are listed).

-For Movies, the 9.3 score comes 12 factors: 24.6% of the score is due to its contrast rating, 20% is local dimming, 10.8% is black uniformity and there are 9 more factors.
+For Movies, the 9.3 score comes from 12 factors: 24.6% of the score is due to its contrast rating, 20% is local dimming, 10.8% is black uniformity and there are 9 more factors.
 The least important factor is 2% for 480p input (which sounds like something many people should weight at zero percent).

 Video games have even more factors (26) with the lowest weighted factor (Xbox Series X, Variable Refresh Rate, which I’ll call Xbox VRR) being worth only 0.2% of the score.
 Since video games are 10.4% of the overall rating for the TV, Xbox VRR is worth 0.0208% of the final overall score.
 In other words, it’s worth around one five-thousandth of the final score.
 (Actually it’s worth close to double that much because Xbox VRR is also worth 0.2% of the HDR Gaming factor.
 However, we could also view Xbox VRR’s contribution to regular gaming and to HDR gaming as separate factors.)